paulmsmith/govuk-designsystem-flow-diagram-figma/README.md

 ## Adding superpowers to user-flow diagrams with Figma

-For full context I have written a blog post about this Figma file, a version of the GOVUK Design System Flow Diagrams but enhanced with the capabilities of [Figma](https://figma.com).
+For full context I have written [a blog post about this Figma file](https://paulsmith.site/posts/govuk-flow-diagrams-figma/), which is a version of the GOVUK Design System Flow Diagrams but enhanced with the capabilities of [Figma](https://figma.com).

 Figma is great for creating visuals but it combines that with simple to use tools to help designers to create interactive prototypes.